Employers’ guide to encouraging employee vaccination

 - Lead by example.
 Have organization leaders in your organization show off their vaccine card or share why they’re planning to get vaccinated as soon as possible.
 Experts have found that employees seeing their leader(s) getting vaccinated in front of them at work is extremely effective in addressing vaccine hesitancy in the workplace.

-- Be flexible with your HR policies.
-Establish policies allowing employees to take a couple of paid hours off to get the vaccine and if possible, offer paid sick leave to those who experience side effects to help them recover.
+- Allow employees to take a couple of paid hours off to get the vaccine and offer paid sick leave to those who experience side effects to help them recover.

 - Share Missouri’s vaccine website, which offers vaccine FAQs and vaccine appointment registration.